 Foods that can inhibit thyroid function:

 - Avoid goitrogen rich foods (raw).
 Cooking decreases amount of goitrogens which can inhibit thyroid hormone production.
+Common goitrogenic foods are kale, spinach, broccoli, cauliflower, rocket.

 - Avoid excess soy products.
 Apart from the fact that post soy products are GMO, soy also have been shown to inhibit the conversion of thyroid hormones.
-This only goes for soy products that are non-fermented.
-Fermented soy products such as miso and tempeh are well tolerated.